biospi/seaMass/README.md

 ))
 ```

 Next, run the seaMass-Σ model.
-Specifying TRUE for summaries will generate csv reports in the directory specified by the *seaMass-sigma* *name* parameter, and any internal control parameters (such as the number of CPU threads to use) can be specified through a *sigma_control* object.
+Specifying TRUE for summaries will generate csv reports in the directory specified by the *seaMass-sigma* *path* parameter, and any internal control parameters (such as the number of CPU threads to use) can be specified through a *sigma_control* object.

 ```
 # run seaMass-Σ
 sigma <- seaMass_sigma(
   data,
   data.design,
-  name = "Tutorial",
+  path = "Tutorial",
   control = sigma_control(nthread = 4)
 )
 ```